Foreclosure Defense Attorney

 Again, you can choose not to hire a lawyer and represent yourself in a foreclosure.
 If you've already been served a foreclosure complaint, you must file an answer very quickly and accurately.
 You might also have to file motions and make court appearances.
 If you're facing a nonjudicial foreclosure, you'll need to file a lawsuit to stop the process.

-But instead of doing these things yourself, a foreclosure defense attorney can do them on your behalf.
+But instead of doing these things yourself, an attorney can do them on your behalf.
 While you're allowed to defend yourself against a foreclosure without a lawyer, it's not easy.
 Courts don't treat pro se individuals any differently than they treat lawyers.
 You'll have to comply with specific court procedural rules, filing processes, and meet all deadlines.

 Unlike making a claim in small claims court, for example, foreclosure defense is simply not something that most homeowners can handle on their own.
 Foreclosure defense lawyers already know how the foreclosure process works in your state and how to respond to these cases.